MANISHA21SS/Ex-1_INSTALLING-AND-RUNNING-APPLICATIONS-ON-ANDROID-STUDIO/README.md

 If the AVD is created successfully, the environment is ready for Android application development.

 ## Result
-Android Studio was installed successfully and the Android Virtual Device was configured for running Android applications.
+Android Studio was installed successfully and the Android Virtual Device was configured for running Android application

-Conclusion
+## Conclusion
 The Android development environment was successfully set up using Android Studio, SDK, and AVD tools.